corcoted/corcoted.github.io/_drafts/YYYY-MM-DD-DAMOP-grad-admissions.md

 It's easy to demonize departments for doing this, but the task they have is daunting.
 They have to whittle down perhaps hundreds of applications into a few dozen for closer consideration.
 Using test scores is easy, and it is easy to mistakenly believe that the tests are objective.
 However, it clearly doesn't work as intended.
+Increasingly, schools are dropping the GRE Physics requirement (14% according to a recent survey[^1]).

 Nor can [ETS](http://www.ets.org), the company that adminsters the test, be solely to blame.
 In [their own score interpretation guide](https://www.ets.org/s/gre/pdf/gre_guide.pdf), they warn against using cutoffs for exactly the reasons above:[^2]